anfieldlad/rag-chatbot-backend/README.md

 - `GET /docs` - Access API documentation (Swagger UI)
 - `POST /chat` - Send a chat message and get a response
+- `POST /knowledge/` - Add a knowledge document with title and content
+- `GET /knowledge/` - Retrieve documents related to a query

 ## Deployment